 For information on treatments and clinical trials, visit the Department of Health and Human Services (DHHS) AIDSinfo website or call at 1-800-448-0440 (English and Spanish) or 1-888-480-3739 (TTY).
 For information on enrolling in clinical trials, call 1-800-874-2572 (English and Spanish) and 1-888-480-3739 (TTY).

-Ongoing medical care is one of the most important things you can do to stay healthy.
+Ongoing medical care and anti-retroviral treatment (ART) are the most important things you can do to stay healthy.
 Once you find a doctor or clinic, you should get an evaluation of your general health and immune function.
 Many doctors will: